kaiagaoqy/Ocaml-Handbook/README.md

-Here it is a brief handbook while I am learning OCaml in JHU 23SP Principles of Programming Languages 601.426/626
+Here it is a brief handbook while I am learning OCaml and Fb in JHU 23SP Principles of Programming Languages 601.426/626

-I am tring to summarize the fundamental programming techniques of OCaml here.
+I will summarize the fundamental programming techniques of OCaml and Fb semantics here.

 ****